ACCREDITATION PROCESS

 3. GAC will then respond to you by email within one week with the outcome of your eligibility assessment

-13. Should a section not be relevant to you, then do not select a Rubric and explain in the answer box why it isn’t relevant.
-Should you wish more people to have access to the assessments so they can complete different sections or answers, please send us their emails and we will add them as co-authors.
+5. Fill in a score for each item.
+Each assessment has multiple sections.
+Should a section not be relevant to you, then just move on to the next one and we will discuss when we get to it in the review.
 Note that the purpose of these assessments is primarily to assure a basic level of quality, but also to encourage learning and development of GAC members.
 Please answer them honestly and in that spirit.
 This process should serve you as much as it serves us.

 Promoting deep institutional engagement...